anshulsinha1/617_16S_Tutorial/Resources.md

 # Resources

-Rather than a straightforward one-size fits all approach

 Rather than a one-size-fits-all, bioinformatics projects are inherently patchwork in nature!

 You'll need to use an assortment of tools, techniques and resources to analyze your data.
 I've compiled resources (16S-specific and beyond) that I've personally found helpful.
 Bioinformatics techniques are ever-evolving, so this is just a drop in the bucket